zonemaster/zonemaster/docs/public/configuration/gui/configuring-using-config-ts.md

 In the source tree the file is found as `zonemaster.conf-example` relative to the root of the Git tree.
-It is included in the installation package and is installed as `/usr/local/etc/apache24/Includes/zonemaster.conf` in a default installation.
+It is included in the installation package and is installed as `zonemaster.conf` in a default installation.

 ### defaultLanguage
 If `defaultLanguage` has been updated in `config.ts` the "DEFAULT_LANGUAGE"